 Start exploring nature with a scavenger hunt in your backyard, around the block, or at a local park.
 During your walk or hike, look for new flower growth and tree buds, wildlife nests, spring colors, and various textures and shapes.

 Your family could also plant a garden.
 Choose a corner of your backyard or grow vegetables, flowers, and herbs in containers on your deck or windowsill.

 Camping is another family-friendly outdoor activity.
 Set up a tent in your backyard.
 Or challenge your kid to build a fort out of cardboard, lawn chairs, blankets, and other items.
 And if the weather is cool, enjoy an indoor camping trip complete with pillow forts, games, scary stories, and s’mores.

 Be sure to include animals in your vacation, too.
 Thanks to technology, you can watch jellyfish at Monterey Bay Aquarium, farm animals at Farm Fresh 360, or rhinos, giraffes, and chimps at the Houston Zoo or Africam.com.
 As a bonus, this activity gives you an opportunity to learn about animal behavior, habitat, and conservation.

-Pull out the board games, playing cards and puzzles, and enjoy an entertaining afternoon of laughter and learning.
-Your spring break staycation offers you an excellent time to share favorite games from your childhood or learn new games together.
+Pull out the board games, play cards and puzzles, and enjoy an entertaining afternoon of laughter and learning.
+Your spring break staycation offers you an excellent time to share your favorite games from your childhood or learn new games together.

 Another staycation game idea involves outdoor sports or an indoor obstacle course.
 Ask your kid to choose a sport or create an obstacle course that’s challenging yet entertaining for everyone.